dmbarbour/wikilon/docs/AwelonLang.md

 Stowage for binaries may automatically produce binary secure hash resources.

 *Aside:* What "large value" means is heuristic, but should be simple, predictable to maximize structure sharing.
-A simple option is that anything smaller than some fixed size should be inlined, while anything larger is referenced indirectly.
+A simple option is that anything smaller than 256 bytes should be inlined, while anything larger is referenced indirectly.
+Runtimes may also have a practical upper limit for stowage sizes.

 ## Evaluation